 2026-2027

-Terraced gardens and partition hedges unfold gradually to reveal westward sunset views.
+Terraced gardens and partition hedges unfold to reveal westward sunset views.
 Gravel gardens introduce texture and permeability, while minimalist shade gardens offer quiet moments of restraint and reflection beneath a layered canopy.

 Princeton, NJ